pepstock-org/Charba-Wiki/docs/GettingStarted.md

 ### Embedded resources

-An embedded resource contains the java script code to inject inside a specific class and, when invoked, it will inject the code into DOM tree.
+An embedded resource contains the java script code to inject inside a specific class and, when invoked, it will inject the code in the DOM tree.

 There are 2 different `embedded resources` instances depending on if [Luxon](https://moment.github.io/luxon/), as date time library, has to be injected or not: